fietkiewicz/PointerBuilder/README.md

 # PointerBuilder
 PointerBuilder is a tool for working with pointers in NEURON simulations.
 Details will be available in the following paper:

 Fietkiewicz, C., Corrales Marco, D., Chiel, H. J. and Thomas, P. J. (2023).
 Tutorial: Using NEURON for Neuromechanical Simulations. *Frontiers in Computational Neuroscience*.
-Manuscript in preparation.
+Submitted.

 Address questions and comments to Dr. Chris Fietkiewicz (fietkiewicz@hws.edu).